 The Derivation of Hut, Hut, Hut!

 Watch any football game and you’ll hear “hut, hut, hut!” more than any other word, in fact almost every play.
 But where did this phrase come from?
-Bill Pennington of The New York Times has written a fascinating article called Keppra without a prescription (Jan 31, 2018) that attempts to craft the narrative.
+Bill Pennington of The New York Times has written a fascinating article called can you buy Keppra over the counter in spain (Jan 31, 2018) that attempts to craft the narrative.
 It turns out the answer may go back as far as the 1890’s when John Heisman, for whom the Heisman Award is named, coined the term “hike.”
 The article theorizes this likely evolved into “hut”over time because of football’s longtime love of military terminology.
 It’s an entertaining, informative read.

 # # #

 You grew up following teams across different sports, likely (but not definitely) based in your hometown.
 Going to a game was a special experience.
 You began to identify with specific players on those teams.
 Your parents bought you t-shirts and perhaps a jersey or two.
 Over time, your fandom grew for some teams and shrank for others.
 In adulthood, the connection remained and your passion continued to grow even when you moved to another city.
 One day you discovered your favorite team would be playing in your adopted hometown.
 You proudly wore your jersey knowing the home fans would let you have it.
 Then this happened…where to buy Keppra online(Jan 8, 2018).
 This is what sports is all about.